EricFan24/CS4156_TeamAkea/README.md

 - Automatically extract keywords from article titles and generate a list of tags for the article.
 - Query articles with one or multiple keywords.

-## Demo
+## Video Demo
 - First iteration demo: https://youtu.be/QXQI32gLffQ

-## How to use the API
+## How to run the API

 * Our service is hosted at: https://akea.herokuapp.com/
 * Run locally: python3 main_api.py

-## Operational entry points to the service (API documentation)
+## Operational entry points (first iteration)

 The API has one endpoint "/tags" which offers two functionalities:
 - POST request which sends a list of URLs (must begin with "http") to be tagged.
-We currently only support USA Today, The New York Times, and NBC News.
+We currently support USA Today, The New York Times, and NBC News.
 Sample POST request json:

 ```json
 {